-- Optionally, choose whether the batch tool should be saved or temporary.
-If you choose to save it, you can specify the new batch tool name and the location where it will be saved.
+- Choose if the batch tool should be temporary or saved.
+If you choose to save it, you can specify the new batch tool name and the toolbox where it will be saved.

-After completing the steps above, a batch version of the geoprocessing tool will open in the Geoprocessing pane, and you can now specify the tool parameters and run it.
+After completing the steps above, a batch version of the geoprocessing tool will open in the Geoprocessing pane, where you can specify the tool parameters and run it.

 Run a batch tool

 The parameters displayed on the batch tool will closely match the normal version of the tool.
-One important difference is that the parameter you selected to drive your batch process will now have a Batch prefix on the parameter label and will support specifying multiple values.
+One important difference is that the parameter you selected as the batch parameter will now have a Batch prefix on the parameter label and will support specifying multiple values.
 Each value that you enter for this batch parameter will result in an additional iteration of the tool to run within the batch.

-For example, to add a field with the same name and type to six tables, do the following:
+For example, to add a field with the same name to several datasets, perform the following steps:

 - Right-click the Add Field tool and select Batch.

-- Select Input Table as the batch parameter and click Create.
+- Select Input Table as the batch parameter and click Next.

 - Run the Batch Add Field tool.